Hong Kong police stage show of force on streets, jeered by residents

 “Before long, unless we are very, very lucky, people are going to get killed, people are going to be shot,” former British governor Chris Patten told Sky News.

-“The idea that with public order policing you send police forces out with live ammunition is preposterous,” said Patten Britain’s last governor who presided over the handover of Hong Kong to China in 1997.
+“The idea that with public order policing you send police forces out with live ammunition is preposterous,” said Patten, who presided over the handover of Hong Kong to China in 1997.

 Two protesters have been shot, one in the chest and one in the leg.
 Authorities said the shootings were not intentional but occurred during skirmishes between police and protesters.